aswin0318/infraguidai/README.md

 ## Status

-Still a work in progress and probably always will be.
-PRs and ideas welcome.
+Still a work in progress.